Access Rights Manager 2022.4 Release Notes

 New customer installation

-ARM and SolarWinds platform or Orion Platform products must be installed on separate servers.
+ARM and SolarWinds Platform or Orion Platform products must be installed on separate servers.
 Note that ARM is not a SolarWinds platform or Orion Platform product.

-For information about installing Access Rights Manager see the "ARM Installation Guide" from the Success Center.
+For information about installing Access Rights Manager see the ARM Installation Guide.

 How to upgrade

-If you are upgrading from a previous version, please refer to the chapter "Perform an update installation" from the Success Center.
+If you are upgrading from a previous version, see Perform an update installation located in the ARM Installation and Upgrade Guide for instructions.

 Fixed issues